-- 5-6 hours of daily on-court instruction with a low camper to staff ratio of 6:1
+- 5-6 hours daily tennis instruction; 6:1 camper to staff ratio

 - Fun off-court evening activities for overnight campers